Patient Navigators – Who We Are and What We Do

-Patient advocacy, or patient navigation, is gaining attention as an emerging profession, both in the media and in the popular lexicon, because it fills so many gaps in the current American health care system.
-This is especially true today as we continue full implementation of the Patient Protection and Affordable Care Act, which portends considerable change for consumers in how health care is delivered and paid for in this country.
-Patient navigation was considered an important component in healthcare reform as discussed by oncologists in this article.
+Patient advocacy, or patient navigation, has gained attention as a profession, both in the media and in the popular lexicon, because it fills so many gaps in the current American health care system.
+This is especially true as our country continues to struggle with how best to deliver accessible, affordable and equitable healthcare.
+Since the passage of the Patient Protection and Affordable Care Act (“Obamacare”) in 2010, and despite a decade of Republican efforts to repeal it, there have been positive changes for consumers in how health care is delivered and paid for in this country.
+The role of patient advocates has played an integral role in helping patients and families achieve better health outcomes.

 What is the history of patient and healthcare advocacy?

 The concept of patient advocacy in the United States has a long history dating back to the beginning of the twentieth century but gained significant attention as part of the movement for patient rights in the 1970’s.
 The National Welfare Rights organization coalesced around a patient bill of rights and in 1972 it became incorporated into the accreditation standards for hospitals by the American Hospital Association.
 In an effort to professionalize the field of patient advocacy, Ruth Ravitch, a founder of the ground-breaking patient advocacy program at Mt.
 Sinai Hospital in New York City, along with Joan Marks who became the director of the program, established the Master’s program in Health Advocacy at Sarah Lawrence College in 1980 to educate professionals to work in hospitals, government, policy and community and private settings.
-Since then, many courses and certificate programs have been created to educate patient advocates to work in a variety of settings, including the University of Miami and the Center for Patient Partnerships at the University of Wisconsin.
+Since then, many courses and certificate programs have been created to educate patient advocates to work in a variety of settings.

 What is the origin of patient navigation?